 - Helps with cellulite and the appearance of stretch marks.

 - Can also boost hair growth, which means that you can also use it on your scalp.
 It will boost up the dormant hair follicles.

 Does it work for hair growth?

 Microneedling has gained so much limelight in recent years that there have been discussions about its effectiveness on hair loss.
-Due to pollution and the products that we often use on our hair, we tend to damage our hair.
+Due to pollution and the products we often use on our hair, we tend to damage our hair.

-People nowadays do not have enough time to take much care of hair like regular oiling and apply products containing harmful chemicals in it.
-Heat appliances also tend to damage our hair and hair follicles, and eventually, we face more hair loss and less hair growth because our hair follicles become dormant.
+Heat appliances also tend to damage our hair and hair follicles.
+Eventually, we face more hair loss and less growth because our hair follicles become dormant.

 If the hair loss is caused due to hereditary reasons or because of some serious issue that has permanently made the follicles dormant, it will not work in those cases.

 Does it work for old stretch marks?